Boghom language

 Boghom (also known as Bogghom, Bohom, Burom, Burum, Burrum; the Hausa people calls it Burmawa, Borrom, Boghorom, Bokiyim) is an Afro-Asiatic language spoken by the majority of people in Kanam & Wase local government of Plateau State, Nigeria.

 The Boghom people are mostly farmers, though some of them engage in rearing animals.
 Historically, hunting was a major occupation of the people as well.

 Boghom is one of eight languages featured in Ronald Cosper's Barawa Lexicon: Jimi, Zul, Geji, Polci, Dott, Sayanci, Buli and Boghom.
-Joshua Project has it that the population of Bogghom speakers is 162,000.